In this article:

 Look at Other Ways to Protect Your Financial Health

-During a period of economic uncertainty, maintaining a good investment strategy is important—but it's only one piece of your financial plan.
-Other ways to prepare your finances for a potential recession include evaluating your budget and cutting back on discretionary spending, paying down debt and building your emergency fund.
+Maintaining a good investment strategy is important—regardless of the state of the economy—but it's only one piece of your financial plan.
+Even with recession fears diminishing, it's important to prioritize your financial goals.
+That can include evaluating your budget and cutting back on discretionary spending, paying down debt, building your emergency fund and investing for the future.

 It's also a good idea to monitor your credit and take steps to improve your credit score in case you need to borrow money to get by.
 While there's no surefire way to predict the direction of the economy, these steps can help you bolster your financial position and improve your odds of avoiding a personal financial catastrophe.